 \subsection{Experiment on Mujoco}

+\textbf{Ablation study to the \textit{scaling strategy}}.
+We conduct experiments to assess the necessity of the scaling strategy.
+Experiment results, illustrated in Figure~\ref{fig:sac_walker2d_ablation} and Figure~\ref{fig:sac_swimmer_ablation}, are based on randomly selected tasks for SAC.
+As shown, SAC enhanced with \cae fails to deliver satisfactory performance on \textit{Walker2d} and \textit{Swimmer} tasks when the scaling strategy is not applied.
+It achieves high performance under certain seeds, while it performs poorly under others, leading to poor overall results and large variance.
+This highlights the critical role of the scaling strategy in ensuring the practical stability and effectiveness of \cae.

-Hyperparameters of various algorithms for the experiments on MuJoCo are completely the same as those in the public codebase CleanRL. \cae introduces only two more hyperparameters, \ie, the exploration coefficient $\alpha$ and the ridge which is set as $\lambda=1$.
-The exploration coefficients are summarized in \autoref{tab:mujoco} for various tasks and algorithms, and the experimental results on various MuJoCo tasks involving different RL algorithms are in \cref{fig:mujoco_v3} and \cref{fig:mujoco_v4}.
-Notably, we only present results for cases where the \textit{RPI} exceeds $5.0 \%$, as smaller \textit{RPI} values are not clearly distinguishable in the figures.
+Hyperparameters of various RL algorithms for the experiments on MuJoCo are completely the same as those in the public codebase CleanRL. \cae introduces only two more hyperparameters, \ie, the exploration coefficient $\alpha$ and the ridge which is set as $\lambda=1$.
+Exploration coefficients are summarized in Table~\ref{tab:mujoco} for various tasks and algorithms, and the experimental results on various MuJoCo tasks involving different RL algorithms are in Figure~\ref{fig:mujoco_v3} and Figure~\ref{fig:mujoco_v4}.
+Notably, we only present results for cases where the \textit{RPI} exceeds $5.0\%$, as smaller \textit{RPI} is not clearly distinguishable in the figures.